vacp2p/rfc/content/docs/rfcs/13/README.md

   optional bytes pagination_cursor = 51;
 }
 ```
-## General store concepts
+## General store query concepts

 ### Waku message key-value pairs

-The store protocol operates as a query protocol for a key-value store of historical Waku messages,
+The store query protocol operates as a query protocol for a key-value store of historical Waku messages,
 with each entry having a [14/WAKU2-MESSAGE](https://rfc.vac.dev/spec/14/) as value
 and [deterministic message hash](https://rfc.vac.dev/spec/14/#deterministic-message-hashing) as key.
 The store can be queried to return either a set of keys or a set of key-value pairs.
-Within the store protocol, Waku message keys and values MUST be represented in a `WakuMessageKeyValue` message.
+Within the store query protocol, Waku message keys and values MUST be represented in a `WakuMessageKeyValue` message.
 This message MUST contain the deterministic `message_hash` as key.
 It MAY contain the full `WakuMessage` as value in the `message` field,
 depending on the use case as set out below.